 [Loeb collapses, poisoned with acid.
 His glass starts smoking]

-Another version - a single continuous orbital shot is used when Gordon and Harvey are arguing on the rooftop after a leak in the department allowed the mob to get their money transferred out ahead of time
+- A single continuous orbital shot is used when Gordon and Harvey are arguing on the rooftop after a leak in the department allowed the mob to get their money transferred out ahead of time.

-[Gambol's crony stands up and walks over to the Joker.
-In one swift motion, the Joker slams the man's head down on the pencil, forcing it into his eye socket.
+[A crony stands up and runs over to the Joker, who then slams the man's head down on the pencil, forcing it into his eye socket.
 The man then falls dead]

 The Joker: TADA!
 It's.... ah, it's gone.....
 Oh, and by the way, the suit?
 It wasn't cheap. [sits down] You oughta know, you bought it!